 Iowa students selected for U.S. Senate Youth Program

-Two Iowa students have been selected as delegates to the 55th annual United States Senate Youth Program (USSYP) that will be held March 4- 11 in Washington, D.C.
+Two Iowa students have been selected as delegates to the 57th annual United States Senate Youth Program (USSYP) that will be held from March 2-9 in Washington, D.C.

-While in Washington the student delegates attend meetings and briefings with senators, members of the House of Representatives, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States and senior members of the national media.
-The students will also tour many of the national monuments and several museums and they will stay at the historic Mayflower Hotel in downtown Washington, D.C.
+During their visit to Washington, D.C., student delegates will attend meetings and briefings with senators, members of the House of Representatives, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States and senior members of the national media, and have opportunity for in-depth question and answer sessions.
+This year, Iowa Senator Joni Ernst is one of the senate co-chairs for the USSYP senate advisory committee.